codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Flat array

 Very often overlooked, but a very good approach to represent 2D arrays is to store them in a regular, linear array of `T[ ]`.
-It can be effectively used when bounds between inner arrays can be efficiently determined, for example each row of a matrix has a well known length, rows of a Pascal's triangle have precisely defined, although different, lengths, and string entries are clearly terminated.
+It can be effectively used when bounds between inner arrays can be efficiently determined, for example, each row of a matrix has a well-known length, rows of a Pascal's triangle have precisely defined, although different, lengths, and string entries are clearly terminated.

 This way, the complexity of memory management is greatly reduced since all necessary memory can be allocated and freed with a single call to `malloc` (or equivalent) and `free`.